Explore Collections Explore The Collections

 Notes

-Drawings 4 and 5 show an initial design for alterations to the houses fronting Pall Mall.
+This drawing shows an initial design for alterations to the houses fronting Pall Mall.
 The house has a seven-bay symmetrical street front.
-The west house is shown completely rebuilt, except for the original offices in the rear courtyard (shown in pencil on drawing 4).
+The west house is shown completely rebuilt, except for the original offices in the rear courtyard (shown in pencil on drawing 4 (SM 33/1/2)).
 The east building, in pink wash on the left-hand side of the sheet, is largely retained, with partitions introduced and the principal staircase removed.
-Drawings 4 and 5 appear to be unbuilt designs by Robert Furze Brettingham (c.1750-1820), architect to 91 Pall Mall in 1785 and 86 (H. Colvin).
+This drawing appears to be unbuilt designs by Robert Furze Brettingham (c.1750-1820), architect to 91 Pall Mall in 1785 and 86 (H. Colvin).

-As the first floor plan (drawing 5) reveals, the preliminary design does not do well to accomodate the difference in floor levels between the two buildings.
+As this first floor plan reveals, the preliminary design does not do well to accomodate the difference in floor levels between the two buildings.
 Quarter-staircases lead from one house to the other, suggesting that the floor levels vary by a few feet.

 Literature